johnmariita/landing-page/README.md

 # landing-page
-landing page project at odin
+My second project at odin, a landing page